 Temporary Child Care

-Rather than setting up child care rooms for campus events, U-M departments and programs are encouraged to support families in securing their own child care off-campus.
+Rather than setting up and staffing child care rooms for campus events, U-M departments and programs are encouraged to support families (U-M affiliates as well as visitors or guests) in securing their own child care off-campus.
 University rooms and spaces might not provide needed safety and required equipment; State of Michigan child care licensing rules are in place; and staffing requires background checks, training and supervision.

-• Providing guests with multiple resources such as online caregiver listings at Care.com and Sittercity.com, and agencies such as Kennedy Care Backup Child Care and Jovie, if they would like to hire someone to provide care in their hotel room.
+• Providing colleagues or visitors with multiple resources such as online caregiver listings at Care.com (a U-M benefit) and Sittercity.com, and agencies such as Kennedy Care Backup Child Care (a U-M benefit) and Jovie, if they would like to hire someone to provide care in their home or hotel room.
 Also, parents may be able to find short-term care, particularly on weekdays, in a licensed child care center or home.
 Only the parent should search for and secure this child care, not the U-M host department or program.

-• Allowing parents or legal guardians to have their own child with them, with the understanding that the parent will be with, and provide all care for, their own child at all times
+• Possibly evaluate (based on the situation, type of event, etc.) if a parent or legal guardian might be able to bring their own child with them to campus, with the understanding that the parent and child will be together at all times, and the parent will provide all care for their own child at all times

 Short-term Child Care

-All proposed short-term child care programs must be developed according to the State of Michigan child care licensing guidelines, and the U-M Children on Campus policies.
+Any proposed child care programs must be developed according to the State of Michigan child care center licensing rules, and the U-M Children on Campus policies.

-The U-M Children's Centers, which are already state licensed, may be able to offer child care during limited weekend hours for those who wish to organize reservation-based child care for our students and employees.
+The U-M Children's Centers, which are already state licensed, may be able to offer child care during limited weekend hours for those who wish to organize ongoing, reservation-based child care programs for U-M students and employees.
 This would need to be explored months in advance, and done in collaboration with the Child and Family Care director and the center director.
-The sponsoring organization would be responsible for supporting related operations including program design, staff hiring, training, scheduling, enrollment of families, handling payment, and following all child care licensing and U-M requirements.
+The sponsoring organization could be responsible for supporting some or all of the following, but not limited to: program design, staff hiring, training, scheduling, enrollment of families, payment handling, and following all child care licensing and U-M requirements.

 Important Resources